JeffreyRiggle/my-site/content/blog/sona-fe-review/index.md

 </template>
 ```

-A better version of this would have been
+A version of this that would have been compliant would be the following.

 ```html
 <!-- Notification Area -->